Climate change and your insurance

 Commissioner Kreidler doesn’t want to see that happen in Washington state.
 He believes we must take action today to make sure that we are protected in the future.

-Previously, in September 2012 Ceres released a report examining the potential effects of climate change on U.S. property and casualty insurers (wwww.ceres.org).
+In September 2012, Ceres released a report examining the potential effects of climate change on U.S. property and casualty insurers (wwww.ceres.org).
 Commissioner Kreidler wrote the forward to the report.

 Actions to date